kamir/crunch.TS/README.md

 Our generic data structures should be used to direct the event flow and to create time series buckets.
 This is a very first step towards advanced time series analysis topics.

-This project contributes the following algorithm:
+This project contributes the following algorithms:

 * Detrendet Fluctuation Analysis (DFA)
 * Return-Intervall-Statistics (RIS)
-* Cross-Correlation Analysis (CC)
+* Cross-Correlation Analysis (CC) for a) correlation and b) dependency networks.

 to Apache Crunch.
 Using the Spark-, in Memory or MapReduce-Pipeline, one can do several analysis steps on a Workstation or in a large cluster.